Once you’ve caught the beekeeping fever, the questions rush at you at once.

 - Sugar (cane sugar or bakers sugar.
 The finer the better)

-Mix the sugar and water in the ratio of 2:1.
+Mix the sugar and water in a ratio of 2:1.
 Once again by weight or volume doesn’t matter.

 It’s two parts sugar, one part water.
 It’s thicker than the spring syrup.